• Skip to primary navigation

 inexpensive party ideas

-For this pretty Christmas table I used lots of good basics like a white table cloth, white plates, and the pretty cloches -all bought in sets of twelve when possible.
+For this pretty Rustic Snowy Christmas Table Setting I used lots of good basics like a white table cloth, white plates, and the pretty cloches -all bought in sets of twelve when possible.

 Buy In Sets Of 12